To Main Page

 The Revolution of Dignity

-The next day, hundreds of thousands of Ukrainians came to the protest in Kyiv and other Ukrainian cities, not just for European integration now, but against the abuse of power and police violence.
-Euromaidan turned into the Revolution of Dignity, and the half-put Christmas covered in flags and posters became one of its many symbols.
+The next day, on December 1, hundreds of thousands of Ukrainians came to the protest in Kyiv and other Ukrainian cities, not just for European integration but against the abuse of power and police violence.
+Euromaidan protests turned into the Revolution of Dignity, and the half-put Christmas covered in flags and posters became one of its many symbols.

-On December 8, the “Million March” took place – on that day, according to the estimates, a million Ukrainians joined the protests.
+On December 8, the “Million March” took place.
+According to estimates, a million Ukrainians joined the protests on that day.
 The Independence Square and central streets of the capital were filled with people to the brim.
 The same day, a Lenin monument, a symbol of the Soviet past, was dismantled in Kyiv.

 Throughout December and January, the protest transformed: a tent city was set up on Independence Square and Khreshchatyk Street with the main stage, field kitchens, and burning barrels.
 Many protesters, especially from other cities, lived there despite the cold of the winter.
 Trade Unions Building and Kyiv City Hall were taken and turned for the revolution’s needs.